-These articles deal with the definition of friendship and what traits you should expect from a friend.
-You’ll learn what to expect from a bad friendship, learn how to make good friends, and learn how to distance yourself from a friend you no longer want to associate with.
+The following articles discuss the definition of friendship and what traits to expect from a friend.
+You’ll learn to identify an unhealthy friendship, make positive friends, and distance yourself from a friend you no longer want to associate with.

 Making Friends As An Adult

 As an adult, you’re less likely to be in an environment where you can organically make friends.
 Adults can also face social ostracization when they struggle to make friends, which may cause them to retreat due to loneliness.
 You might benefit from speaking to a therapist about strategies for improving your social skills in these cases.
 You can also try meeting new people through options like support groups, clubs, or meet-up groups in your area.

 Some people form friendships at work because so much time is spent together.
 Making friends as an adult requires more effort, but it is possible.
 One way to build friendships as an adult is to engage in social situations focused on hobbies you’re interested in.
 For example, if you like yoga or art, you might take a yoga or art class.